 At other times the temple on the summit is unused, and between May and October the peak is obscured by clouds for much of the time.

 If you’re like us and cricket makes absolutely no sense to you, don’t worry, the Sri Lankans don’t care.
 Ask to join one of their games or just stand on the sidelines and wait to be invited in.
 It’s a great way to make some friends and learn a bit about this confusing sport.
-No matter how long they explain it, you probably won’t get it, but just swing the paddle and try to hit the bouncing ball… it’s a blast!
+No matter how long they explain it, you probably won’t get it (depending on where you’re from), but just swing the paddle and try to hit the bouncing ball… it’s a blast!

 There are some beautiful reefs off of the shores of southern Sri Lanka where you will see an abundance of healthy coral and fish life.
 Don a mask and fins and head out on your own and spot rays, eels, cuddle fish, puffers and maybe even turtles!

 By far the best way to get around in Sri Lanka is on a motorbike or moped.
 They can be rented just about everywhere for as little as $8/day and they will give you a lot of freedom that buses and trains lack.
-If you’ve never ridden one before, don’t worry, it’s like riding a bike.
+If you’ve never rode a motorbike before, don’t worry, it’s like riding a bike.

-Just take a spin around the block a couple of times to get used to it and you’ll be fine.
+Just take a spin around some quiet roads a couple of times to get used to it and you’ll be fine.
 Many people rent motorbikes in Colombo and tour them around the entire country.
 For this we’d recommend a real bike and not a moped because the hills in central Sri Lanka are very hard to climb, even for tuk-tuks!

 There are loads of ruins and temples in just about every town in Sri Lanka.
 In fact, Sri Lanka boasts more Unesco World Heritage Sites per kilometer than just about anywhere on Earth!
 Some of them are free to enter, but most will be expensive outings due to tourist pricing.
 Ask locals about little hidden gems that will likely be free and authentic.